 You will find Airbnbs, hostels to mid-range hotels, and luxury hotels in the places mentioned in this itinerary.
 I stayed in hostels and mid-range hotels and always felt I got great value for my money.

-However, if you travel during the high season, it might be advisable to book in advance to get the best deals.
+However, if you travel during the high season, I advise booking in advance to get the best deals.
 You should get good deals in the shoulder season even if you don’t book very far in advance.

 How to Arrive in Poland

-If you arrive by train from other parts of Europe, you can also start in any cities as they are well connected to other parts of Europe (also from Berlin).
+If you arrive by train from other parts of Europe, you can also start in any city as they are well connected to other parts of Europe (also from Berlin).

 What to Eat in Poland